 When appending for use in emails, your website, or other campaigns on platforms without specific guidelines, Google's campaign URL builder is handy to quickly append UTM codes.

 ⭐️ Keep in mind, each place you publish an appended URL should have different UTM values that match that place.
-For example, if you post an appended registration link on Facebook, the UTM_source should be "facebook".
+For example, if you post an appended link on Facebook, the UTM_source should be "facebook".
 If you're linking to the registration page from a Buy Now button on a promotional email, the UTM_source might be something like "marketing_email".

 Append a Registration URL